ar492/Competitive-Programming/README.md

-My miscellaneous competitive programming solutions, templates and more
+My miscellaneous competitive programming solutions, templates, and more